Continue using

-Established in 1946, Camp Davern uses outdoor adventures and experiences to provide opportunities for kids to take safe risks, build independence and actively socialize with their peers.
+Established in 1946, Camp Davern uses outdoor adventures & experiences to provide opportunities for kids to take safe risks, build independence and socialize with peers.
 Located 1 hour from Ottawa/Kingston we're an unforgettable experience that's close to home.
-In 2021, we are working hard to provide a Covid safe experience and cannot wait to welcome your kids!
+At Davern, we think every camper should strive to make new friends, and try new things.
+Everything else will follow.

 Overnight Camp